 Answer

-Moderator factors could include more levels, in which case we subselected the two conditions that were the farthest apart in design.
+Moderator factors could include more levels, in which case we selected the two conditions that were the farthest apart in design.
 For example, if a study included an ostracism factor (included or ostracized) and a players factor (3, 5, 10, 15 players) as a moderator, we used the 3 and 15 player levels.
-Selection based on the factorial levels occurred in 10 cases.
+Selection based on the factorial levels occurred in 10 studies.

 Table 2: